Amed Rosario Player Props: Guardians vs. Rockies

-On Tuesday, Amed Rosario (on the back of going 0-for-4) and the Cleveland Guardians face the Colorado Rockies, whose starting pitcher will be Ryan Feltner.
-First pitch is at 6:10 PM ET.
+Amed Rosario -- hitting .256 with two doubles, two triples, a home run, three walks and two RBI in his past 10 games -- will be in action for the Cleveland Guardians versus the Colorado Rockies, with German Marquez on the mound, on April 26 at 1:10 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Rockies.
+He had a one-hit performance in his most recent game (1-for-3) against the Rockies.

 Amed Rosario Game Info & Props vs. the Rockies